netinhoteixeira/cordova-plugin-signature-view/README.md

 The `title` argument is an optional string which indicates what the dialog should show as a heading.

+The `htmlPage` argument is also an optional string which supplies a full HTML page which will be presented in a webview above the signature pad area.
+This allows you to place salient parts about the agreement just above the signature, which should help ensure that the user knows what they're signing.
+The base `www` directory is configured as its base URI, so you can use assets from your application.

 Beware when converting the image data to a data URI: some mobile browsers (and IE) have length limitations on data URIs.
 It's better